 For decades, Iowans have primarily relied on coal-fired power plants to meet many of our energy needs.
-In recent years, however, Iowa has begun a transition to clean energy, such as increasing wind power, solar power, and energy efficiency.
-The Council is working to make this transition happen, to ensure it happens quickly, and to make sure it improves our quality of life.
+In recent years, however, Iowa has begun a transition to clean energy, increasing wind power, solar power and energy efficiency.
+The Council is working to make this transition happen, making sure it improves our environment and economy, and ensuring it reduces the carbon pollution responsible for climate change.

 Clean energy benefits Iowa’s environment and economy

-Replacing coal power with wind, solar, and other clean sources of energy will significantly reduce sources of pollution in Iowa.
-Coal-fired power plants are leading sources of toxics like mercury and arsenic, soot and smog, and greenhouse gas emissions.
-This pollution causes local air to be unhealthy to breathe, fish unsafe to eat, and long-term change in our climate.
+Replacing coal power with wind, solar and other clean sources of energy will significantly reduce sources of pollution in Iowa.
+Coal-fired power plants are leading sources of toxics like mercury and arsenic, soot and smog, and carbon pollution.
+This pollution causes local air to be unhealthy to breathe, fish unsafe to eat and long-term change in our climate.

 Renewable energy including wind and solar creates jobs for Iowans.
 Compared to fossil fuels or nuclear, renewable energy creates more jobs per unit of energy installed (e.g., per megawatt).
 The American Wind Energy Association estimates that Iowa supports between 4,000 and 5,000 jobs in the wind industry alone, and the job creation potential from wind, solar, and other renewable energy sources is substantial.

 Renewable energy and energy efficiency keep energy dollars in Iowa instead of exporting them to other states or countries.
 This improves local economies across the state and keeps more money in every energy consumer’s pocket.

 THE COUNCIL’S APPROACH